-Finding: The proposed specific plan is consistent with the General Plan goals, policies, and implementation programs.
+Finding: The Project is consistent with the General Plan goals, policies, and implementation programs.

-Evidence: The proposed Southeast Industrial Area Specific Plan implements the policies of the General Plan, including the requirement for a Specific Plan (Policy LU-3-28).
-The Specific Plan includes all components required by Government Code Section 65451, Section 23.16.100 of the City's Municipal Code, and the provisions of General Plan Policies LU-3-1 through LU-3-34.
+Evidence: The Southeast Industrial Area Specific Plan implements the policies of the General Plan, including the requirement for a Specific Plan (Policy LU-3-28).
+The Specific Plan includes all components required by Government Code Section 65451, Section 23.16.090 of the City's Municipal Code, and the provisions of General Plan Policies LU-3-1 through LU-3-34.
 The Specific Plan designates the Phase 1 annexation area as industrial and commercial, consistent with the General Plan Land Plan and the East Study Area Land Use District Program (as amended), and the Specific Plan includes plans for circulation and infrastructure and a discussion of the phasing and financing of public facilities and infrastructure.
-The Specific Plan is consistent with the General Plan as amended.
+The Specific Plan is consistent with the General Plan.

-PASSED AND ADOPTED by the City Council of the City of Elk Grove this 27th day of January 2021
+PASSED AND ADOPTED by the City Council of the City of Elk Grove this $9^{\text{th}}$ day of February 2022

-BOBBIE SINGH-ALLEN, MAYOR of the

-CITY OF ELK GROVE
+BOBBIE SINGH-ALLEN, MAYOR of the CITY OF ELK GROVE